jtanx/ImplicationTable/README.md

 ImplicationTable
 ================

-Generates an implication chart to minimise a finite state machine
+Generates an implication chart to minimise a finite state machine.

+It seems to work, I dunno...